One of the most interesting pieces I’ve read on the subject this year – the apparent lack of interest in the US at the EU’s impending expansion.

 The best hope seems to be that the immense difficulties in Iraq will ultimately reinforce a sense of the imperative of partnership, moving America away from the doctrine of pre-eminence and pre-emption that has so troubled several European states toward a shared strategy for extending stability still further east, into an Islamic world where hostility to the West as a whole has never been stronger.

-2 thoughts on “EU expansion a yawn in U.S: Roger Cohen”
+2 responses to “EU expansion a yawn in U.S: Roger Cohen”